netninjasdev/MYOB-Account-Right-Live-V2-REST-API-PHP-/README.md

 **Installation**

  1. Create MySQL database
- 2. Set database access details in /inc/includes.inc.php
- 3. Set Myob, developer and company file access details in config.php
+ 2. Set database access details and Myob, developer and company file access details in /inc/includes.inc.php
- 4. Run start_oauth.php to initially authorise your application via my.Myob.
+ 3. Run start_oauth.php to initially authorise your application via my.Myob.
 This will save the access token and refresh token to the database.
 The tokens will automatically be refreshed after this first run

 **Examples**